quasarframework/quasar-framework.org/source/guide/ajax-requests.md

 > Quasar recommends Axios during project initialization: `Use Axios for Ajax calls?
 (Y/n)`

 Then you should create a new plugin `axios.js` that looks like this:
-(Here you can also specifiy additional settings for your axios instance)
+(Here you can also specify additional settings for your axios instance)
 ```
 import axios from 'axios'